Meyer locomotive: Kitson Meyer

+Kitson-Meyer 3349, year 1909, preserved in the Santiago Railway Museum.

+Kitson-Meyer 3348, under restoration at Los Andes, Chile.

 The Kitson Meyer is a variant of the Meyer layout most closely associated with Kitson & Co. of Leeds, but was also built by other locomotive builders.The Meyer design was modified by moving the rear power unit further back and allowed the firebox to be between the two power units (as in a Garratt type locomotive), thus allowing a larger firebox.
 The length of engine was increased, with the extra length behind the cab being used for additional water tanks.
 Some designs had an auxiliary chimney at the rear to avoid the need for an exhaust steam pipe running the length of the engine.

-The design originated from an idea by Robert Stirling, Locomotive Superintendent of the Anglo-Chilian Nitrate & Railway Company.
+The design originated from an idea by Robert Stirling, Locomotive Superintendent of the Anglo-Chilian Nitrate and Railway Company.
 After placing an order with Kitsons for some conventional locos, he approached them with his ideas for an articulated loco.
 Kitsons further developed the idea, the first loco being constructed in 1894.

 Kitson Meyers were widely used in South America, particularly on the Colombian and Chilean railways.
 It was regarded as the best performing of all articulated designs for railway lines that constantly curved.
 Four 2-6-0+0-6-2 tank locomotives also had a brief service in the Philippines, serving the Manila Railway and the Manila Railroad Companies between 1914 and 1925.
 However, fewer than 100 Kitson Meyers were ever built and it was generally thought that the design suffered from competition with the Garratt.